tarangkumarsalat-lab/90DaysOfDevOps/2026/day-01/learning-plan.md

 Day 01 – Introduction to DevOps and Cloud

 - Task 1
-Today’s goal is to set the foundation for your DevOps journey.
+- Today’s goal is to set the foundation for your DevOps journey.

-90-day personal DevOps learning plan
+- My 90-days personal DevOps learning plan
+- weekly 6days learning - 1 day revision
+- 2 hours weekdays
+- 4 to 6 hours weekends
+- 3 post on linkedin

 What is your understanding of DevOps and Cloud Engineering?
 ANS:- devops is culture + set of practices that bring development and operations together.its focus on Collaboration,Automation,Fast, reliable delivery. its usually involves CI/CD pipelines – automated build, test, and deploy (GitHub Actions, GitLab CI, Jenkins)